-Figure 6-1: Approval and Management Process of China's Overseas Investment, simplified.
+Figure 6-1: Approval and Management Process of China's Overseas Investment, Simplified.

 Notes: SOE = here refers to centrally administered state-owned enterprise; SASAC = Supervision and Administration Commission of the State Council; NDRC = National Development and Reform Commission; MOFCOM = Ministry of Commerce; SAFE = State Administration of Foreign Exchange.
-More detailed process (e.g., division of authorities between central and local governmental agencies) is in below role description of NDRC, MOFCOM and SASAC.
+More detailed process (e.g., division of authorities between central and local governmental agencies) is in role description of NDRC, MOFCOM and SASAC below.

-A closer look at the regulatory landscape of China's overseas investments allows for an examination of past greening efforts and potential future ones.
+investments allows for an examination of past greening efforts and potential future ones.
 Among the ministries listed above, a few are especially relevant to greening BRI investment along the approval and monitoring chain (Figure 6-1).
 The most relevant institutions and their responsibilities include the following: